compose-spec/compose-spec/05-services.md

 The short syntax variant only specifies service names of the dependencies.
 Service dependencies cause the following behaviors:

-- Compose implementations MUST create services in dependency order.
+- Compose creates services in dependency order.
 In the following example, `db` and `redis` are created before `web`.

-- Compose implementations MUST remove services in dependency order.
+- Compose removes services in dependency order.
 In the following example, `web` is removed before `db` and `redis`.

 Simple example: